bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 -------------

-You can now follow the next part, learn Ansible, or if you already know Ansible, you can skip this part and jump directly to the deploy BlueBanquise part.
+You can now follow the next part, learn Ansible, or if you already know Ansible, you can skip this part and jump directly to the BlueBanquise part.